andrei-markeev/ts2c/tests/README.md

 Tests
 =====

-Integration tests transpile TypeScript code using TS2C, build resulting C file using gcc and run it, comparing program output with contents of the corresponding .res.expect files.
+Integration tests transpile TypeScript code using TS2C, build resulting C file using gcc and run it using valgrind, comparing program output with contents of the corresponding .res.expect files.

+This is configured for Linux.
+Never tested on Mac or Windows.

-Integration tests are run with `npm test`.
+To run tests, use `npm test`.